Navigation

 3347 N. Seventh Ave.

 Sipping a margarita at Mi Patio is a Phoenix rite of passage.
-The central Phoenix spot has been serving comforting, affordable Mexican food and drinks for 40 years.
-Mi Patio keeps it simple with a house version that is – yes, even in this economy – $3.89 or $4.99 for an extra large.
+The central Phoenix spot has been serving comforting, affordable Mexican food and drinks for over 40 years.
+Mi Patio keeps it simple with a house version that is – yes, even in this economy – $4.19.
+That makes it our favorite spot for cheap margs.
 Sure, it does taste a bit like Gatorade, but it’s hard to argue with a sub-$5 cocktail, seemingly bottomless chips and salsa and hearty plates.

 click to enlarge The Arcadia Margarita from CRUjiente Tacos.